 Rob Liefeld suddenly quit DC Comics on August 22, 2012, citing his animosity towards editor Brian Smith as main reason for leaving.
 Liefeld then took to his own Twitter account to expand upon the reasoning behind his decision and offered more reasons, such as frequent rewrites of his material by the editors of DC Comics.
 He stated his plans for the future would involve returning to write for his comic company Image Comics, such as Bloodstrike, Brigade, in addition to other creations not yet in production.

-Marvel has tapped Liefeld to work on a new Killraven series with Robert Kirkman as writer.
+Marvel has tapped Liefeld to work on a new Killraven series with Robert Kirkman as writer in 2006.
+However, delays for its solicitation release date were pushed between 2009 to 2011...and nothing was ever materialized ever since.

-At Image Comics he works on Image United and the comeback of some of his Extreme Studio series including Brigade.
+At Image Comics he worked on Image United in 2009 and the comeback of some of his Extreme Studio series including Brigade.
+Sadly, Image United remains incomplete due to delays after the 2nd issue, and will unlikely ever be completed.

 Youngblood No More